 The new Jazzhus Montmartre quickly became a Copenhagen top attraction again.
 The New York Times included Montmartre on its much-hyped list of must-see-places in the city under the headline "Rebirth Of Cool".

 Restoring the club became a passion project for a dedicated group of volunteers out of love for jazz and the history of Montmartre, which has often been called "The Village Vanguard of Europe" in homage to its legendary sister club in New York.

-Founder and CEO Rune Bech in front of one of the famous Montmartre art masks decorating the walls in the historic venue.
+Founder Rune Bech in front of one of the famous Montmartre art masks decorating the walls in the historic venue.
 Photo: Gorm Valentin.

 A Non-Profit Organization

 Montmartre co-founder Rune Bech donated the funding capital for Jazzhus Montmartre (read the interview with him in the Danish jazz magazine Jazz Special here).
 Before re-opening Montmartre he was a foreign correspondent for Politiken from 1989 and a tv reporter for Danish TV 2.
 He co-founded the independent health information portal NetDoctor.com in 1998 before becoming Digital Director for the leading Danish broadcaster TV 2 in 2001.
-Later he co-founded several ventures in Danmark and the UK.
+Later he co-founded a healthtech venture, Liva Healthcare, in Danmark and the UK.

 Rune Bech wanted Montmartre would be a non-profit organization.
 As a consequence Jazzhus Montmartre was set up as a foundation with former DR chairman Michael Christiansen as Montmartre's chairman, and Rune Bech and lawyer Ole Borch as fellow board members.

 The original Montmartre proprietor Herluf Kamp-Larsen (left) in a chat with Rune Bech at the historic re-opening in 2010.
 (Photo by Lærke Possalt, Politiken)